 “Another new chair”.
 Virginia said flatly.
 “For you”?

-Vaguely recognising the tone, I lowered my eyebrows and focussed on a cobweb in the corner of the kitchen to better recollect similar past situations and hopefully anticipate the outcome in case I had to take hastily to my heels.
+Vaguely recognising the tone, I lowered my eyebrows and focussed on a cobweb in the corner of the kitchen to better recollect similar past situations and hopefully anticipate the outcome in the event I had to hastily take to my heels.
 Nothing was immediately forthcoming so I confidently replied “Yes”!

 The Chardonnay was now spilling over the counter as Virginia’s voice rose half an octave: “So.
 You now have three of these ‘winter’ chairs…” I straightened up.
 “Or what ever they’re called!” she continued.
 “How come you haven’t made one for me”?

 I grimaced in a theatrical fashion and timidly proffered a finger in the direction of the wine which was now dripping onto the floor.
 “Well I had problems, if you recall; bending the ash bows and…”

 “I want one!
 Before you start anything else, I want one of those chairs for me”!
-Virginia exclaimed loudly, stamping her foot in the swelling puddle of wine, splashing it over my shoes and the two terriers who, upon hearing an aggravated voice (the nucleus for a good scrap), had joined us in the kitchen and were already emitting low excited growls and eyeing off each other… and the oven gloves… and the legs of my chair.
+Virginia exclaimed loudly, stamping her foot in the swelling puddle of wine, splashing it over my shoes and the two terriers who, upon hearing an aggravated voice (always the nucleus for a good scrap), had joined us in the kitchen and were already emitting low excited growls and eyeing off each other… and the oven gloves… and the legs of my chair.

 The trigger was to be Virginia who now realising the contents of the wine bottle were gone, performed a little angry dance, lost her footing in the Chardonnay and landed with a thud on her fundament amidst the two belligerents.

 I couldn’t make out a single word of what Virginia was yelling over the hullabaloo created by the two snarling terriers, so I swept a great tuft of wine-sodden dog hair off my nice new seat, lifted the chair high above the mêlée and beat a retreat from the kitchen.

-So, by Royal decree I am to embark on another Windsor chair which apparently, will also be a double bow example, but other than that, we’ll have to wait and see.
+So, by decree I am to embark on another Windsor chair which apparently, will also be a double bow example, but other than that, we’ll have to wait and see.